-This Tentative Budget does not include any layoffs and strategically recommends adding staff to better serve the public and fulfill our municipal mandate.
-Notably, this Budget also does NOT propose any short- or long-term borrowing, nor does it appropriate fund balance from the General Fund to support ongoing operations.
+This Adopted Budget does not include any layoffs and strategically recommends adding staff to better serve the public and fulfill our municipal mandate.
+Notably, this Budget also does NOT propose any short- or long-term borrowing.

 Nevertheless, the budgetary focus always remains on providing fiscal stability so that we are prepared for future economic downturns without relying as much on property taxpayers, particularly by maintaining a healthy fund balance, reducing debt and investing in our aging infrastructure.
 We also are keeping an eye on our total assessed value, which fell by over \$43 million this past year, versus our total market value, which rose by \$2 billion this past year.
 Should revaluations take place on a large enough scale, the County could see a fiscal impact.